 - Turn on Recovery key.

-- On the Recovery key screen, select Generate key.
+On the Recovery key screen, select Generate key.

-- After correctly entering your key, select Confirm and then Done.
+Select Done.
 You're returned to the Recovery key setting.

 - On the Security screen, select Recovery key.